fommil/fpmortals/manuscript/backmatter.md

     f =<< list = flatMap f list
 ~~~~~~~~

-If we want to make use of a typeclass in a function we require it with `=>`.
-For
+If we have a typeclass constraint in a function, we use the same `=>` notation.
-example we can define something similar to Scalaz's `Apply.apply2`
+For example we can define something similar to Scalaz's `Apply.apply2`

 {lang="text"}
 ~~~~~~~~